-Brian: These days, it’s still hard to find fairly basic releases like Yamazaki 12, so I’d recommend to buy it anywhere you can find it!
+Brian: These days, it’s still hard to find fairly basic releases like Yamazaki 12, so I’d recommend buying it anywhere you can find it!

 Brian: Many years ago, I wrote a big feature for Wired Magazine on absinthe, which you can read right here.
 In part because of that feature, absinthe became legal again in the United States.
 I had become interested in liquor history as an Art History major specialising in 19th-century European art, and the experience of writing that Wired feature got me even more interested in liquor production, history and culture.

 I live in Osaka.
 This is the birthplace of Japanese whisky.
-Writing a book on Japanese whisky was a wonderful way for me to explore the history of the area which I’ve called home since 2001.
+Writing a book on Japanese whisky was a wonderful way to explore the history of the area I’ve called home since 2001.

 Chris: What can readers expect from your book?
 What aspects of the Japanese whisky story do you cover?

 Brian: I wanted to examine what exactly is Japanese about Japanese whisky.
-Generally speaking, the basic process is how Scotch is made, or in the case of some of Kirin’s grain whisky, how bourbon is made.
+Generally speaking, the basic process is how Scotch is made, or how bourbon is made, in the case of some of Kirin’s grain whisky.
 However, the resulting Japanese whisky is different and reflects the country’s culture.
 I wanted to draw those connections between religion, language and culture in a natural way.

-Also, we did our best to unearth new information and never before published photos as well as offer new insights into Japanese whisky.
+Also, we did our best to unearth new information and never before published photos and offer new insights into Japanese whisky.

 Chris: How many Japanese whiskies did you taste for the book?
 It appears that you tasted a lot!

 Brian: I did!
-My co-author and collaborator Yuji Kawasaki, however, did most of the tasting and wrote all of the tasting notes.
-One thing I’ve noticed with my own kids here in Japan is that growing up in Japan gives you a different baseline of flavours than if you grow up in, say, the United States.
+My co-author and collaborator, Yuji Kawasaki, however, did most of the tasting and wrote all of the tasting notes.
+I’ve noticed with my kids here in Japan that growing up in Japan gives you a different baseline of flavours than if you grow up in, say, the United States.
 Your flavours and aromas of memory are naturally different.
-Kawasaki’s writing is very evocative, so I thought it would be interesting to hear what a Japanese whisky connoisseur had to say, and I thought his tasting notes would offer greater insight.
+Kawasaki’s writing is very evocative, so I thought it would be interesting to hear what a Japanese whisky connoisseur had to say.
+I felt his tasting notes would offer greater insight.

 Chris: What are the most memorable moments from your travels while researching the book?

-A few years ago while choosing a Scotch whisky at London Heathrow airport as a gift for my friend in Osaka, I had a fascinating conversion with the Scottish assistant.
-She told me that the Japanese consumption of Scottish whisky in the 1970s and 80s saved the struggling Scotch whisky industry from decline (due to a drop in domestic demand).
+A few years ago, while choosing a Scotch whisky at London Heathrow airport as a gift for my friend in Osaka, I had a fascinating conversion with the Scottish assistant.
+She told me that the Japanese consumption of Scottish whisky in the 1970s and 80s saved the struggling Scotch whisky industry from declining (due to a drop in domestic demand).
 What’s your take on that?

 Brian: I certainly believe that a booming Japanese economy during the 1970s and 80s helped out Scotch sales in Japan.
-However, the Scotch whisky industry was starting to become quite concerned about the Japanese whisky industry as well as how much the quality was improving.
+However, the Scotch whisky industry was starting to become quite concerned about the Japanese whisky industry and how much the quality was improving.